 We have offices in Century City and the San Fernando Valley.

-Rated 10/10 Superb AVVO, Top 2.5% Super-Lawyers, Best Lawyers in United States.
+Rated 10/10 Superb AVVO, Top 2.5% Super-Lawyers, Best Lawyers in the United States.
 Let us help you get you on your road to recovery and fight to achieve maximum compensation for your and your loved ones.
-Contact us at 310-734-7974 or use our contact form to request risk free consultation today.
+Contact us at 310-734-7974 or use our contact form to request risk-free consultation today.